jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 These scenarios are most comparable to our SDHPC SSH application routing, capturing the impact of double SSH connection.

 Scenario C is a standard SSH jump host configuration where an SSH connection is established to the jump host, and a second SSH connection is established from client to login node through the jump host.
-With this configuration, we avoid all possible hypervisor and SDN overhead, giving us a basis for comparison with subsequent scenarios.
+With this configuration, we avoid all potential hypervisor and SDN overhead on the application router, giving us a basis for comparison with subsequent scenarios.
 We used the production login node as the jump host and a cluster compute node as stand-in for a physical login node accessed via proxy.
 This SSH path mirrors the cluster topology supporting sshpiper, a front end SSH target directly connected "within" the cluster to a target login node.
-From the data, we see that the introduction of the second SSH connection decreased throughput by about 18% compared with scenario B, suggesting introduction of SSH application routing will impact real-world throughput.
+From the data, we see that the introduction of the second SSH connection decreased throughput by about 17% compared with scenario B, suggesting introduction of SSH application routing will impact real-world throughput.

 Scenario D represents the same SSH jump host configuration as scenario C, but replaces the physical front-end node with a VM running in the same OpenStack project.
 This matches the intended cloud-native deployment for our SDHPC SSH application router but without introduction of the new Golang-base SSH implementation in sshpiper.